 Artists must submit separate applications, unless applying as a team.
 If artists are accepted as a team they may only exhibit the collaborative work they were accepted for.

-Artists wishing to exhibit work produced in more than one media category must create separate zapplication accounts with separate online user id's, set of digital images and jury fee for each category.
+Artists wishing to exhibit work produced in more than one media category must create separate zapplication profiles with separate online user id's, set of digital images and jury fee for each category.
 Only one application may be submitted per body of work represented.
 Multiple applications must represent either work in different media categories or distinctly separate bodies of work within one category.
 No advantage is gained by submitting multiple applications for the same body of work in multiple categories.

 Each application must be accompanied by the $40 jury fee payment.
 Applicants may choose to pay online by credit card, or they may pay by a check made payable to the Cherry Creek Arts Festival (mailed to 2 Steele Street, Suite B100 Denver, CO 80206).
 The non-refundable jury fee check will be deposited on receipt.